nehloo/LOOK.education/README.md

 👉 Donate via PayPal
 Every contribution helps sustain our open educational tools.

-💬 Note: LOOK.education is owned by a nonprofit organization registered in Indiana, USA.
+💬 Note: LOOK.education is owned by a nonprofit organization registered in the State of Indiana, USA.
 Your donations support our open-source work and operations but are not tax-deductible under U.S. law.

 [![Donate via PayPal](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.com/donate?hosted_button_id=CDP74NFWPVMPN)